 Of a proposition; another statement composed of the same subject, and the same predicate, but with an inverse relation between them.
 For example: the negation of the proposition “even numbers are divisible by two” is “even numbers are not divisible by two”.

-The uniform behaviour of the world, knowledge about which is acquired through experimentation and repeated observation.
+The uniform behaviour of the world, knowledge about which is acquired through experimentation and repeated perception.

 Nomic Judgement (Hukm ‘Adi):

-A judgement that cannot be reached, except by repeated observation.
+A judgement that cannot be reached, except by repeated perception.

 Nomically Impossible (Mustahil ‘Adatan):